 The most hassle you are likely to face is heightened levels of flirtatiousness from many Ivorian men, with the odd direct proposition and a million marriage proposals thrown in.
 They can be persistent, but barring the marriage part, it’s nothing that you wouldn’t expect in any Western country, or – probably with a far greater degree of persistence – from many male travellers.

 Unusually for an African nation, consensual sex in private between members of the same gender is legal in Ivory Coast.
-However, such an act committed in public is punishable by law with up to two years’ imprisonment and a 500,000F fine.
-Moreover, there is no legislation in place to prevent harassment or discrimination towards LGBT people.
+However, such an act committed in public is punishable by law with up to two years’ imprisonment and a 530,000F fine.
+Moreover, there is no legislation in place to prevent harassment or discrimination towards LGBTQ+ people.
 Legalities aside, the vast majority of Ivorians regard any homosexual act or relationship, whether between male or female, or local or foreigner, as profoundly unnatural and sinful.

 None of which means that homosexuality doesn’t exist in Ivory Coast, only that out of necessity it is somewhat clandestine.
 At risk of stating the blindingly obvious, Ivory Coast clearly isn’t a destination suited to single travellers in search of anything approximating a gay scene, while homosexual couples who do visit the country should exercise maximum discretion.